 The biggest advantage of solar power is that it relies on the sun for its power source, making it absolutely free.
 But, this would be pretty useless if your sun gets little to no sun right?
 Cloudy days can be an issue and locations that suffer all year round winters can be very indecisive about making the switch.

-To accommodate for lack of sun, a large number of solar powers can be needed to produce greater amounts of electricity.
+To accommodate for the lack of sun, a large number of solar powers can be needed to produce greater amounts of electricity.
 This can require more roof space and money so it’s best to check with your company if this will affect you.
 If you’re unsure, ask a reputable solar power company.
 Most companies will come to your home and conduct a site examination, including shade analysis which helps to determine whether solar is the best solution for you.

 No homeowner wants to fork out money for an investment that won’t last the distance.
-This is why choosing a company that is reputable and trustworthy, and that uses quality a product is of the upmost importance.
+This is why choosing a company that is reputable and trustworthy, and that uses quality a product is of the utmost importance.

 The lifespan of solar panels depends on several factors including the quality of the materials, and the specific manufacturer.
-Look for products that come with a long warranty, and this shows the manufactures commit and belief in the product.
-Companies that offer only a few years warranty on their products is best to stay away from, you should be looking at least 10 years.
+Look for products that come with a long warranty, and this shows the manufactures commitment and belief in the product.
+Companies that offer only a few years warranty on their products are best to stay away from, you should be looking at least 10 years.
 A durable and reliable solar panel inverter and mounting system will last the distance.

 Author Bio: This article is written by Aidan Jenkins, Managing Director of Infinite Energy, Australia’s market leader in quality solar power systems.